 On the 10th of May, after 16 days at sea, they made it.
 But the struggle was not over yet.
 Shackleton, Crean and Worsley had to trek across the island to the Whaling Station, the other men were too sick to travel.
 They reached the station the next day and the three stranded men were rescued by boat.
 The remaining crew on Elephant Island were finally rescued 3 months later, 30th August, after several failed attempts to sail through the treacherous pack ice.

 How these men endured was a credit to Shackleton’s leadership skills and amazingly all 28 members of the crew survived this ultimate test of endurance.
 Their tale of adventure and survival is immortalised in the spectacular photos taken by Frank Hurley, the expedition photographer.

 Hurleys photos taken on the voyage are truly breathtaking.
-They really give you a sense of how striking beautiful the White Continent is as well as conveying how terrifying this desolate and barren landscape must have been for the crew stuck there.
+They really give you a sense of how strikingly beautiful the white continent is as well as conveying how terrifying this desolate and barren landscape must have been for the crew stuck there.

 Shackleton was well aware of the demands of such a voyage with this being his third expedition south.
-His experience not only as an expedition leader but of as a motivator of people were crucial to their survival.
-Maintaining the spirits of the crew was vital and having games to play and down time provided a release.
+His experience not only as an expedition leader but of as a motivator of people was crucial to their survival.
+Maintaining the spirits of the crew was vital and having games to play and downtime provided a release.

 The tale of the Endurance is one of true adventure.
-A quick look at the timeline of the events it’s seem unimaginable how this men could survive such trails and hardships through the long cold months, that became years, with no contact with the outside world.
+A quick look at the timeline of the events it seems unimaginable how these men could survive such trails and hardships through the long cold months, that became years, with no contact with the outside world.

 All photos belong to the Royal Geographical Society.